kystkysto/gulp-from-config/README.md

     "subTasks": [
         {
             "name": "script", // sub task name
-            "dest": "/dest/css", // for gulp.dest('/dest/css')
+            "dest": "/dest/js", // for gulp.dest('/dest/css')
+            "sourcemaps": false, // if sourcemaps are required "browserify": {
+                "transform": ["ractivate"] // Set extra browserify transforms, "file": // You can specify file name.
+Will be task name by defult ('production') },
-            "sourcemaps": true, // if sourcemaps are required "watch": [ // if array is empty will watch src files "/src/sass/*.sass", // watch changes on source files "/src/sass/_*.sass"
+            "watch": [ // if array is empty will watch src files "/src/js/*.js", // watch changes on source files "/src/js/_*.js"
             ],
             "src": {
                 "include": [
-                    "/src/sass/*.sass" // will be proceeded
+                    "/src/js/*.js" // will be proceeded
                 ],
                 "exclude": [
-                    "/src/sass/_*.sass" // will be ignored
+                    "/src/js/_*.js" // will be ignored
                 ]
             },
             "plugins": [
                 {
-                    "name": "sass", // gulp-sass plugin
+                    "name": "uglify", // gulp-sass plugin
                     "options": {
-                        "outputStyle": "compressed" // will be passed into gulp.pipe(sass(options)) }
+                        "mangle": false // will be passed into gulp.pipe(uglify(options)) }
                 }
             ]